skimzor/SZ-POCO/README.md

 # SZ Pocket Color PCB
 Introducing the SZ Pocket Color or SZ-POCO, this PCB transforms a Game Boy Color into the form-factor of a Game Boy Pocket.
-Based on the schematics found in the CGB Service Manual, I created a this PCB in KiCad.

 ![](images/sz-poco_complete.jpeg)

 # Features